 *Required materials are not included in the purchase of the course.

 Fr.
 Nikolai Meyers is a native of Southern California.
-He holds a Bachelor of Arts in Bible and Cross-Cultural Ministry from Manhattan Christian College, Manhattan KS.
-He earned his Masters of Divinity from St. Tikhon Orthodox Theological Seminary, in South Cannon, PA.
-He was ordained Deacon in September of 2007 by His Eminence Metropolitan Joseph of the Antiochain Archdiocese at St. Tikhon Monastery in South Cannon, PA, and to the holy Priesthood in July of 2008 by His Eminence at St. Andrew Orthodox Church in Riverside, CA. He served 6 years as Assistant Pastor of St. John Orthodox Church in Memphis TN and concurrently was the priest in charge of the St. Paul Orthodox Mission in Tupelo, MS. From October of 2014 to July of 2019 he was the Pastor of St. George Orthodox Church in New Hartford, NY. where he also currently was the Spiritual Adviser for Teen SOYO in the Antiochian Orthodox Diocese of Ottawa, Eastern Canada and Up-State New York.
-He now serves as the Pastor of Sts.
-Peter and Paul Orthodox Church in Topeka, KS.
-He is married and has 5 children. firstname.lastname@example.org
+He holds a bachelor of arts in Bible and cross-cultural ministry from Manhattan Christian College, Manhattan, Kansas.
+He earned his master of divinity from St. Tikhon Orthodox Theological Seminary, in South Cannon, Pennsylvania.
+He was ordained Deacon in September of 2007 by His Eminence Metropolitan Joseph of the Antiochain Archdiocese at St. Tikhon Monastery in South Cannon, Pennsylvania, and to the holy Priesthood in July of 2008 by His Eminence at St. Andrew Orthodox Church in Riverside, California.
+He served 6 years as assistant pastor of St. John Orthodox Church in Memphis, Tennessee, and concurrently was the priest in charge of the St. Paul Orthodox Mission in Tupelo, Mississippi.
+From October of 2014 to July of 2019 he was the pastor of St. George Orthodox Church in New Hartford, New York, where he was also the spiritual adviser for Teen SOYO in the Antiochian Orthodox Diocese of Ottawa, Eastern Canada and Upstate New York.
+He now serves as the pastor of Sts.
+Peter and Paul Orthodox Church in Topeka, Kansas.
+He is married and has 5 children.
+E-mail: email@example.com

 Zoom: We use a web conferencing software called Zoom for our classes, which enables students and teachers to gather from around the globe face to face in real time.
 Zoom is free to download and easy to use.

 - Click to download the first option listed, Zoom Client for Meetings.